May 2017 marks the end of my first year as officially ‘self-employed’.

-When your a small fish in a big pond, and you’re about to take annual leave, it’s an amazing feeling setting those automatic ‘out of office’ replies, isn’t it?
+When you’re a small fish in a big pond, and you’re about to take annual leave, it’s an amazing feeling setting those automatic ‘out of office’ replies, isn’t it?
 You can enjoy your holiday knowing that the company won’t fold (and the world will not end) if you don’t check your emails.
 Like I said before, the support network of your colleagues will keep things afloat while you’re gone.

 As a freelancer, I’m very reluctant to ever appear as officially ‘out of the office’.
 As mentioned, every penny counts, and I’d hate to miss an opportunity from someone because I was unavailable.
 This may mean checking-in on things regularly while I am away, but again, I find that the pros of doing this do outweigh the cons!

 Bored of your home office and need some inspiration?
 Head off to anywhere in the world and (depending on what you do, of course), you may be able to fulfil your day-to-day tasks from literally any location.
 The line between holidays and work-time may become blurred but I personally find this enjoyable and embrace this geographical flexibility.

 The world is also your oyster in terms of potential projects.
 Over the last few years I have come to realise that I love risks, variation, change and new challenges.
 Being self-employed suits me as I am able to pick up and drop different tasks as and when I please, work on short-term projects and if I decide tomorrow that I want to try something completely different and new – hell, why not!
 Life is short and there’s so much for us to try and experience on this earth.